NiharaDeSilva/ONeSAMP_ML/README.md

 # Getting Help

-If you have any issues or anyquestions, please feel free to contact us at suhashidesilva@ufl.edu or through the GitHub Issues.
+If you have any issues or any questions, please feel free to contact us at suhashidesilva@ufl.edu or through the GitHub Issues.